 - Add in 2 eggs and 1 egg white, 2 tbsp melted coconut oil, 1 tbsp vanilla extract, 60 ml almond milk and stir until completely combined and thick.

 - Grease pan with coconut oil.
-Pour batter evenly onto the pan and cook the pancakes for 2-3 minutes on medium to low heat.
+Pour batter evenly into the pan and cook the pancakes for 2-3 minutes on medium to low heat.

 - Flip the pancakes onto the other side when they begin to bubble and cook until pancakes are golden brown.